-Conway Glass offers many glass products and is quite different from most glass companies in that they design, manufacture, assemble and teach about this amazing material.
+Conway Glass sells a variety of glass products.
+We also design, manufacture, assemble and teach about this amazing material.
 Call 843.248.3558 for more info.

-Each year Conway Glass welcomes thousands of visitors to their newly renovated 100-year-old historic building.
-They offer glass blowing classes and host live narrated glass blowing demonstrations to the public on the First Saturday of every month October through May.
+Each year Conway Glass welcomes thousands of visitors to their renovated 100-year-old historic building.
+They offer glass blowing classes and host live narrated glass blowing demonstrations on the First Saturday of every month October through May.

-Ed first learned to cut flat glass for window frames and doors and then apprenticed in the stained glass department of a Myrtle Beach glass company.
-His career in glass spans 40 years.
-Many Horry County churches have windows designed and created by Mr. Streeter.
+Ed’s career in glass spans 40 years.
+Many Myrtle Beach and Conway churches have windows designed and created by Mr. Streeter.
 He has educated hundreds of students in the art of stained glass.
-Most notably, he has taught glass blowing classes for the past seventeen years.
+Ed has taught glass blowing classes for the past seventeen years.
 Although much of his time is spent managing Conway Glass, his passion is creating glass art.
-He now focus his creative energy on creating stained glass windows and blown glass commissions.

-Sharing their passion for glass, Ed & Barb enjoy creating blown glass vessels, ornaments, vases and mixed media sculpture in their hot glass studio.
+Sharing their passion for glass, Ed and Barbara enjoy creating blown glass vessels, ornaments, vases and mixed media sculpture.
 They have worked together as a glass blowing team for the past 20 years.